Every 2nd and 4th Saturday - Bluegrass Circle Jam

 Twice a month join the gathering for the Bluegrass Jam Circle and make music.
 You can join the fun every 2nd and 4th Saturday throughout the year, right here at 950 Bynum Rd.
 The circle forms around 10am until 12ish.
 This is an open circle type jam for all skill levels and ages.
 If you pick, bring your instrument.
 If you sing, bring your voice.
 Come enjoy great music at the historic Bynum General Store.
 Pickers are asked to bring Acoustic Instruments Only.
 As always, the Circle Jam is Free and open to the public!

-Summer - the Friday Night Music Series
+Summer - Bynum Front Porch Friday Night Music

 To keep the community gathering place alive, Bynum Front Porch was created as a non-profit and leases the old general store.
 The organization creates family-friendly events and programs that celebrate the community’s rich history and bright future.
 Now all gather under the night sky or move indoors when weather becomes inclement.
 The Bynum Friday Night Music Series runs May through the end of August and is open to the public featuring a variety of bands spanning multiple musical genres, including gospel, folk, blues, rockabilly and bluegrass.
 No tickets are needed to come and a hat is passed for contributions.